openlegend/core-rules/core/src/04-feats/01-chapter-four.md

      ___
      - **Bestow Boon** - Make an action roll to invoke the boon as usual.
 If successful, you cause a non-instantaneous & non-permanent boon to permanently affect the target.
 The target can thereafter invoke the boon at will with a free action, without requiring an action roll to do so.
 The target does not need to use a sustain action to persist the effect, and the effect can only be nullified either temporarily with the _nullify_ bane, or permanently with the Heightened Invocation feat (see the Dispel Boon entry that follows).
       - **Bestow Bane** - Make an action roll to invoke the bane as usual.
 If successful, you cause a non-instantaneous & non-permanent bane to permanently affect the target.
 The bane persists indefinitely and does not allow resist rolls to end its effects.
-The effect can be cancelled either temporarily with the _nullify_ bane, or permanently with the Heightened Invocation feat (see the Dispel Bane entry that follows).
+The effect can be canceled either temporarily with the _nullify_ bane, or permanently with the Heightened Invocation feat (see the Dispel Bane entry that follows).
      - **Dispel Boon** - Make an Entropy roll with a Challenge Rating equal to 10 + twice the power level of the boon you are attempting to dispel.
 If successful, you cause a permanent boon to be forever stripped from the target, causing them to lose the ability to invoke the boon automatically.

 <div class="feat-entry"></div>